jaewie/algorithms/README.md

 [![License](http://img.shields.io/badge/license-mit-blue.svg?style=flat)](/LICENSE)

 This is my attempt at implementing every algorithm and data structure I come across.
+They were implemented for educational purposes, and is not for production use!

 **Table of Contents**